TILOS-AI-Institute/MacroPlacement/Docs/CodeElements/README.md

 #### **Our Implementation of Hypergraph Clustering.**
 Our implementation of hypergraph clustering takes the synthesized netlist and a .def file with placed IO ports as input, then generates the clustered netlist (in lef/def format) using hMETIS (1998 binary).
-In default mode, our implementation will generate the clustered netlist in protocol buffer format and cooresponding plc file.
+In default mode, our implementation will generate the clustered netlist in protocol buffer format and corresponding plc file.
 We implement the entire flow based on [OpenROAD APIs](https://github.com/ravi-varadarajan/OpenROAD.git).
 **Please refer to [the OpenROAD repo](https://github.com/ravi-varadarajan/OpenROAD.git) for explanation of each Tcl command.**